RuchirKalokhe/qkd-sim-py/README.md

 ## Overview

-This simulator primarily demonstrates the BB84 protocol, the first quantum cryptographic protocol developed by Bennett and Brassard in 1984, with additional support for the E91 protocol.
+This simulator demonstrates the BB84 protocol, the first quantum cryptographic protocol developed by Bennett and Brassard in 1984.
 It allows users to:

 - Generate and exchange quantum keys between two parties (Alice and Bob)
 - Simulate an eavesdropper (Eve) using intercept-resend attacks